inspec/inspec-aws/docs/resources/aws_vpn_gateway.md

 # aws_vpn_gateway

-Use the `aws_vpn_gateway` InSpec audit resource to test the properties of a single AWS VPN Gateway.
+Use the `aws_vpn_gateway` InSpec audit resource to test the properties of a single AWS VPN gateway.

 ## Syntax

-An `aws_vpn_gateway` resource block declares the tests for a single AWS VPN Gateway by `vpn_gateway_id`.
+An `aws_vpn_gateway` resource block declares the tests for a single AWS VPN gateway by `vpn_gateway_id`.

     describe aws_vpn_gateway(vpn_gateway_id: 'vgw-014aef8a0689b8f43') do
       it { should exist }